In today’s Q & A video, I respond to Miranda, who writes “why do I struggle with retroactive jealousy?”

 It’s nice to have that perspective sometime to talk to someone who really doesn’t care about their wife’s past, or their boyfriend’s past, or their husband’s past, they’re just kind of interested in the past, in so far as it lets them get to know their partner better.
 We can be inspired and sometimes motivated by those people in certain moments.

 Furthermore, I firmly believe that you’ll drive yourself crazy over time if you keep asking, “Why?”
 You know, “Why do I struggle with this?
-Why me?
-Why now?
-Why him?
-Why this?
-Why that?”
+Why?”

 “Why do I struggle with retroactive jealousy??!!”